 There can sometimes be isolated hairs in the affected area and sometimes erythema or perifollicular papules .
 Most women with FFA lose 80-90% of their eyebrows as well.
 Other symptoms of FFA include:

 How is Frontal Fibrosing Alopecia diagnosed?

 There is currently no cure for FFA, but there are treatments available that slow the progression of the disease.
-Unfortunately, there is very little evidence for the efficacy of FFA treatments, and sometimes, the condition stops on its own.
+Unfortunately, there is very little evidence for the efficacy of Frontal Fibrosing Alopecia treatments, and sometimes, the condition stops on its own.
 The most common treatments include:

-Individuals with FFA may be told to be gentle with the skin on their face whilst cleansing and opt for a fragrance-free cleanser, and avoid hair-styling tools that generate heat and tight hairstyles that can promote hair loss.
+Individuals with Frontal Fibrosing Alopecia may be told to be gentle with the skin on their face whilst cleansing and opt for a fragrance-free cleanser.
+Additionally, it is important to avoid hair-styling tools that generate heat and tight hairstyles (ex. tight ponytails) that can promote hair loss.

 Discuss your treatment plan with your hair loss consultant to find out if you’re eligible for a hair transplant at the Wimpole Clinic or to speak about alternative options.

-Book a free consultation at the Wimpole Clinic to diagnose your hair loss, and find the right treatment path to restore your hair.
+Book a free consultation at the Wimpole Clinic to diagnose your hair loss, and find the right medical therapy to restore your hair.